jedops/ruby-tfoutputs/README.md

 # Ruby TF Outputs

-This gem takes your terraform outputs and imports them into ruby.
+This gem is a ruby interface to access your terraform outputs.

 ## Installation